 Any student interested in forming or registering a RISO should:

-- Read the full text of this Handbook and complete the annual RISO registration form.
-Printed copies of the Handbook and registration form are no longer available.
+- Read the full text of the RISO Handbook and complete the annual RISO registration forms.

 - First time RISOs need to write a Constitution and By-Laws.
-If assistance is needed to write or revise a constitution, contact the Student Leadership Development Coordinator.
+If assistance is needed to write or revise a constitution, contact us.

-- Return the completed RISO form to Campus Center, rm 210.
+- Return the completed RISO form to Campus Center room 312.

-- After the registration has been approved, the RISO’s president and advisor will receive a confirmation.
-If there are any questions, the Student Leadership Development Coordinator will inform the group of what needs to be done to complete the registration process.
+- After the registration has been approved, the RISO’s president and advisor will receive confirmation.
+If there are any questions, your group will be contacted on what needs to be done to complete the registration process.

 We encourage students to get involved with the local community by means of fundraising, and requesting support from local businesses.
 Requests for help with event planning and funding can also be submitted to different campus student organizations.
 On campus fundraising can be easy if done right!
 There are many different ways of fundraising.